 Describe how the project reflects identified promising and/or best practices in serving the target population.
-Is the program model/approach supported with empirical research?
-Has your program been evaluated?
+Describe any data collection methods and/or evaluation results your organization collected for same or similar work, if applicable.

 III.
 Trauma Informed - 5,000 character limit